The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back a whole decade.

 17. People only sell what others are willing to buy.

 How did it happen?
-According to the official statements the heart of the crisis was caused by bad mortgages sold to people who couldn’t pay for a dog house.
+According to the official statements, the heart of the crisis were bad mortgages sold to people who couldn’t pay for a dog house.

 People were selling what others were willing to buy.